-Our RecoCrate range of soakaway crates are lightweight modular cells with a high void ratio which can be used for creating underground water storage systems and attenuation systems for landscaped areas.
+Our RecoCrate range of recycled plastic drainage crates are lightweight modular cells with a high void ratio which can be used for creating underground water storage systems and attenuation systems for landscaped areas.
 These strong, long lasting and eco-friendly crates are ideal for use in residential, commercial, industrial or retail areas including car parks, driveways, gardens and so much more.
-Some areas can require a heavier duty soakaway crate which is why we stock a number of RecoCrates with different load bearing capacities as high as 100 tonnes!
+Some areas can require a heavier duty soakaway crate which is why we stock a number of RecoCrates with different load-bearing capacities as high as 75 tonnes!

 Here are just a few advantages to creating water storage areas and attenuation systems using RecoCrates: